jiwoong26/no_add_flashlight/README.md

 #### Using the Widget

 1. Long press on the home screen to enter widget mode
-2. Find the "No Ad Flashlight" widget
+2. Find the "No Ads Flashlight" widget
 3. Place the widget on your home screen
 4. You can resize the widget in square ratios
 5. Tap the widget to turn the flashlight on or off